From Suzy Chapman & Ciaran Farrell

 [A very modern epidemic, Guardian, 27 September 2001]

-Continuing this leitmotif, the GSRME panel made similar, entirely unreferenced claims in its own report that:
+The GSRME panel made similar, entirely unreferenced claims in its own report that:

 “[…] Wessely gave up the research side of his work possibly due to extreme harassment he received from a very small fringe section of the ME community.”